Kilobit to Terabyte Converter

 The SI prefix 'tera-' (meaning 1012) was adopted for use in computing as storage capacities reached trillions of bytes.
 Historically, the term 'terabyte' was often used ambiguously to refer to either 1012 bytes (the strict SI definition) or 240 bytes (1,099,511,627,776 bytes), which is the power of 2 closest to a trillion.
 This ambiguity, particularly noticeable in how operating systems reported disk sizes versus how manufacturers advertised them, led the International Electrotechnical Commission (IEC) to introduce the distinct binary prefix 'tebi-' (Ti) for 240.
 Thus, tebibyte (TiB) specifically denotes 240 bytes, while terabyte (TB) formally refers to 1012 bytes.

-Common Uses for kilobits and terabytes
+Common Uses and Applications: kilobits vs terabytes

 Explore the typical applications for both Kilobit (imperial/US) and Terabyte (imperial/US) to understand their common contexts.